Changing the name of GGC’s camp in Morin-Heights

 GGC is committed to reconciliation.
 We want to be a place where all members can say ‘I belong’.
 This includes using respectful and representative language in the land and shared spaces we use for campsites.

-How will we be celebrating the new name for the camp?
+How do we honour the new name for the camp?

 Who do I contact if I have further questions about the camp’s name change?